Mateen Kiani

 Converting timestamps to human-readable dates is a core task in many Python applications.
 The Unix epoch—counting seconds from January 1, 1970—is everywhere under the hood, powering logs, APIs, and data stores.
 Yet developers often overlook subtle factors like timezone handling or integer vs. float precision when working with epoch values.

-object you can format, compare, or store?
+How do you turn a raw numeric timestamp into a datetime object you can format, compare, or store?
 By mastering the conversion process and its caveats, you’ll avoid bugs, ensure consistency across timezones, and make your code more robust.

 The “Unix epoch” is simply the number of seconds (or milliseconds) elapsed since 1970-01-01 00:00:00 UTC.
 Internally, operating systems, databases, and many web APIs store dates as this integer or float, because it’s compact and easy to sort.